A Florida man accused of theft consults his attorney on the courthouse steps. Overlaid text reads: “Can Theft Charges Be Dropped in Florida?”

 💼 Can Theft Charges Be Dropped in Florida?

-If you’ve been arrested for theft in Florida — even something minor like shoplifting — you might be wondering: Is there any way to get the charges dropped?
+If you’ve been arrested for theft in Florida — even something minor like shoplifting — you may be wondering whether the charges can be dropped before the case ruins your record.

 📜 Florida Law on Theft Charges